-Field trips and school events and activities are an important part of University View Academy's educational experience.
+Field trips, school events, and activities are an important part of UVA's educational experience.
 They extend and enrich the standard curriculum and provide opportunities for socialization between students, their families and UVA staff.
-All events require all students to be accompanied by a responsible adult who is the student's parent/guardian or an adult designated by the parent/legal guardian.
+All field trips require all students to be accompanied by a responsible adult who is the student's parent/guardian or an adult designated by the parent/legal guardian.

 Participants must adhere to guidelines provided by UVA staff.
 If you are the legal designee when the parent/legal guardian is not attending, you must be authorized by the parent/legal guardian to attend the event with the child(ren) you are supervising and to execute the Waiver, Release, and Permission Form guidelines provided for each event for the minor child(ren).
 Each participating adult must be listed on and sign the Waiver, Release and Permission Form.
 Each attending minor child must be listed on the form and have an adult sign for him or her.
-Children over the age of 18 and emancipated minors can sign for themselves, but they must still be supervised by a legal guardian or adult designee unless a Student Driving and Attendance Form is on file and permission is given by the parent/legal guardian for the student to drive and attend unsupervised by their parent/legal guardian or designee.
+Children over the age of 18 and emancipated minors can sign for themselves, but they must still be supervised by a legal guardian or adult designee unless a Student Driving and Attendance Form is on file and permission is given by the parent/legal guardian or designee.